 The St. Johns River Eco Tour operates from the Highbanks Marina & Camp in West Volusia and is a great way to explore the nature of the St. Johns River.
 On any given day you may see alligators, manatees, and a plethora of birds.

 One of the treats that we had was seeing two barred owls – a rare sighting.
-Doug Little gives a spectacular tour and makes you feel right at home.
+St. Johns River Eco Tour and Doug Little gives a spectacular tour and makes you feel right at home.
 With his running commentary, you leave the tour feeling more knowledgeable about the St. Johns river and its history and wildlife!

 No matter what era of history you look at in Florida, the St. Johns river plays a major role as the “highway through Florida”.
 When Flagler built his railroad, he designed it to run east to west, and connected the river to the coastal areas like Enterprise, DeBary, and Jacksonville.